ctrlplusb/easy-peasy/README.md

 ## Documentation

-The [official website](https://easy-peasy.now.sh) contains all the tutorials and documentation you will need to get started.
+See the [official website](https://easy-peasy.now.sh) for tutorials, API docs, recipes, and more.